nsg-ethz/p4-learning/documentation/simple-switch.md

    ```

 In the following example we will associate port 1,2 and 3 to the same multicast group using the `CLI`
-(translation to SimpleSwitchAPI is one to one):
+(translation to SimpleSwitchThriftAPI is one to one):

 ```
 mc_mgrp_create 1